shanehampton/express-rest-api/README.md

 `DELETE /profiles/{profile_id}`<br>
 `POST /calculator`

-`/users` is a basic user entity, and `/profiles` is an extension of the User data model with an id reference. `/calculator` is a function call invoked synchronously via `POST` with the function arguments passed in the request body.
-The calculator pattern is useful for arbitrarily exposing functions in a standard REST format.
+`/users` is a basic user entity, and `/profiles` is a CRUD extension of the User data model with an id reference. `/calculator` is a function call invoked synchronously via `POST` with the function arguments passed in the request body.
+The calculator pattern is useful for exposing API-level orchestrations and/or arbitrary functions in a standard REST format.

 ## Capabilities

 - Query filtering
 - Query sorting
-- Standardized CRUD interface that can be applied to any data model
+- Standardized CRUD interface that can be applied to any data schema
 - UUID primary keys with optional human-readable prefixes (e.g. `USER-5a57b557-6b3d-4efc-b39e-da74ba49dbc7`)
 - User password encryption
-- Customizable entity validation powerd by `joi` for `PATCH` and `POST` operations
+- Customizable request validation powerd by `joi` for `PATCH` and `POST` operations